Learning Disabilities: What They Are, and Are Not

 - Learning disabilities are real!
 Although they often aren’t observed until a child is doing school-related tasks, a proven biological basis for LD exists, including emerging data that document genetic links for LD within families.

-- LD is common, affecting an estimated 4%-6% of the public school population.
+- LD is common, affecting an estimated four percent to six percent of the public school population.
 And if you include individuals who, for a number of reasons, struggle with reading, the numbers are considerably higher.